MengSiau/SMA-Algorithm/README.md

 # SMA-Algorithm
+A simple trading algorithm using Simple Moving Average as a technical indicator.

+# Purpose of project
-A simple trading algorithm using Simple Moving Average as a technical indicator.// This project was created during my first year of university and was intended to improve my familarity with Python and it's common data science libraries.
+This project was created during my first year of university and was intended to improve my familarity with Python and it's common data science libraries.

+# How it works